joao-osilva/joao-osilva.github.io/_posts/2017-10-15-Spring-Boot-and-AMQP-with-RabbitMQ.md

 ## Before we start

 My main focus here is the implementation itself, so I'm assuming that you are already familiar with RabbitMQ and AMQP.
-If you are not sure whether your knowledge is sufficient, check out my other post where I talk about [Cloud Messaging with RabbitMQ and AMQP"]({{ site.baseurl }}{% post_url 2017-10-14-Cloud-Messaging-with-RabbitMQ-and-AMQP %})
+If you are not sure whether your knowledge is sufficient, check out my other post where I talk about [Enterprise Messaging with RabbitMQ and AMQP]({{ site.baseurl }}{% post_url 2017-10-15-Enterprise-Messaging-with-RabbitMQ-and-AMQP %})

 ## Technical Stack